 Studies(5) show that the principles of neuroplasticity can be used to retrain the brain through activity.
 The so-called activity-dependent plasticity describes the ability of the brain to relearn a certain amount of function through continuous purpose and use.

-This reorganisation is most likely to happen shortly after the incident, but can continue throughout a lifetime.
+This reorganization is most likely to happen shortly after the incident but can continue throughout a lifetime.

 What I experience in my work as a therapist

-In my daily work with post stroke patient in the early phase of rehabilitation, I witness that there are only so many things I can affect as a therapist.
+In my daily work with post-stroke patients in the early phase of rehabilitation, I witness that there are only so many things I can affect as a therapist.

-Meaningful activities, motivation and repetition are crucial factors to the functional outcome that I can influence.
-Using evidence based methods combined with client-centred approaches and the knowledge of ongoing reorganizing of the brain, I can maximise my influence as a therapist.
+Meaningful activities, motivation, and repetition are crucial factors to the functional outcome that I can influence.
+Using evidence-based methods combined with client-centered approaches and the knowledge of ongoing reorganizing of the brain, I can maximize my influence as a therapist.

 So what are your experience with neuroplasticity?
 Do you find it as fascinating as I do?

 - Fuchs, E., & Flügge, G. (2014).
 Adult neuroplasticity: More than 40 years of research.
 Neural Plasticity. https://doi.org/10.1155/2014/541870